teweldemat/funcscript/docs/reference/built-in-names.md

 ## Comparison & Membership
 - `=`, `==`, `!=`, `<`, `<=`, `>`, `>=` – Comparisons returning `Boolean` values (`==` is an alias for `=`).
-- `value in listOrText` – Membership test for lists and strings.
+- `value in list` – Membership test for lists (for strings use `Contains(text, substring)`).

 ## Null & Safe Access Operators
 - `value ?? fallback` – Returns `fallback` when `value` is null.
-- `kvc?.key` – Safe member access; returns null when the target or key is missing.
+- `kvc?.key` – Safe member access; returns null when the target is null or the key is missing (errors when the target is not a record).
 - `test-val?!expr` – Evaluates `expr` if `test-val` is not null; otherwise, defaults to null.
 This is typically used when `expr` depends on a non-null `test-val`.
-- `kvc.key` – Direct member access (throws on missing keys or non-records).
+- `kvc.key` – Direct member access (returns null for missing keys; errors on null targets and non-records).

 ## Logical & Control Flow
 - `if condition then value else other` – Branching expression (keywords are required).
 - `a and b` / `a or b` – Logical conjunction/disjunction with short-circuit evaluation.
 - `! value` – Logical negation.
-- `switch selector, condition1: result1, condition2: result2, defaultCondition: defaultResult` – Switch over a selector; commas or semicolons separate branches.
+- `switch selector, match1: result1, match2: result2, defaultResult` – Switch over a selector; each `match: result` arm is compared to the selector and the first match wins.
+Add an optional trailing default value (without `:`) to return when no match occurs.
-- `case condition: result` – Case helper written with `condition: result` pairs separated by commas or semicolons; add a `true: fallback` arm for defaults.
+- `case condition: result` – Conditional helper written with `condition: result` pairs separated by commas or semicolons; add a `true: fallback` arm or a trailing default value (`case cond: value, fallback`) for defaults.

 ## Numeric Functions
 All numeric helpers belong to the `math` provider collection, so you can call them either directly (`Sqrt(9)`) or via the namespace-style accessor (`math.Sqrt(9)`).
 Aliases such as `Ceil` and `log` also work under the `math` scope.